-When the system is initialised, the StartCOMExtension must read the COM Application Mode in order to decide whether to initialise message A or B.
+When the system is initialised, the StartCOMExtension shall read the COM Application Mode in order to decide whether to initialise message A or B.

-When the system is running in COM Application Mode X, reception of data in message A will cause task TA will be activated.
-However, as these are in the same I-PDU task TB will also be activated.
+When the system is running in COM Application Mode X, reception of data in message A causes task TA to be activated.
+However, as these are in the same I-PDU task TB is also activated.

 As we are in COM Application Mode X rather than Y, TB's activation is undesirable but unavoidable.
-Therefore the application must be written in such a way that this problem is overcome.
+Therefore the application shall be written in such a way that this problem is overcome.
 This can be achieved by the application code that receives the notification checking whether or not the notification is acceptable in the current COM Application Mode and exiting if it is not.
 An outline of how this might be achieved is shown in the following code example.